berkinov/Gulp-assembly/README.md

-# Gulp-assembly
 # We clone the repository or download the zip archive, <br>
-# then in the terminal we type the following:
+## then in the terminal we type the following:
 <br>
 1- npm init
 <br>